-The feast of Epiphany is remembered from the 2nd century, by St. Clement the Alexandrian.
-We mention that in the early centuries, Epiphany was celebrated together with the Nativity, on January 6.
-From the 4th century onwards, the two feasts were separated: 25 December being the date set for the celebration of the Nativity and 6 January for the Baptism.
+The feast of Epiphany is remembered from the 2nd century by St. Clement the Alexandrian.
+We mention that in the early centuries, Epiphany was celebrated together with the Nativity on January 6.
+From the 4th century onwards, the two feasts were separated: 25 December was the date set for the celebration of the Nativity, and 6 January was for the Baptism.

 Jesus came to John and asked him to baptize him, Not because he needed to be cleansed of sin, for he was God the Lord, but to sanctify creation.
 That the Saviour did not come to receive forgiveness of sins from John is also evident.
-The fact that John’s baptism helped man to become aware of his sinful state, but did not offer forgiveness.
+John’s baptism helped man become aware of his sinful state but did not offer forgiveness.
 That is why it is also said that it was “for the forgiveness of sins” (Luke 3:3).
 Which Christ was to bring.

-What is the significance of Christ’s immersion in the Jordan?
+What is the significance of Christ’s immersion in Jordan?

 Catholics celebrate Epiphany on 6 January, symbolizing the announcement of Christ’s birth to the Magi.
 Who brought him gifts of gold, myrrh, and frankincense, while the Orthodox celebrate the baptism of the Saviour in the waters of the Jordan by St John the Baptist.

-By agreeing to sink in the Jordan, Christ buried the old Adam and thus began the building of a new man.
+By agreeing to sink in the Jordan, Christ buried the old Adam and thus began building a new man.
 The waters of the Jordan receiving the God-Man had nothing to cleanse but were themselves purified.
-Christ cleansed by His immersion in the Jordan, the creation that had been wounded by man’s fall into sin and removed the power of Satan.
+Christ washed by His immersion in the Jordan, the creation that had been wounded by man’s fall into sin, and removed the power of Satan.
 Thus, the moment He allowed Himself to be baptized by John, the springs of grace poured down upon creation.

-- So on Epiphany and St. John’s Day, depending on each part of the country, carols are caroled, and spells are cast.
+- So, on Epiphany and St. John’s Day, carols are caroled, and spells are cast depending on each part of the country.
 And the future of the new year is predicted.
 Also, girls put basil under their pillows to dream of their sweethearts.
 And men compete in swimming to remove the cross thrown into the water by the priest.

 - Another custom is for men to swim after the cross.
-So the priest throws a cross into the water and several men dive in to bring it back.
+So the priest throws a cross into the water, and several men dive in to bring it back.
 Also, the first to reach the cross gets the priest’s blessing and is considered to have good luck for the rest of the year.
-In the past, the man who brought the cross to shore received gifts from the ruler of the country.
+In the past, the man who brought the cross to shore received gifts from the country’s ruler.